Looking for things to do in Amarillo, Texas? I really enjoyed spending a weekend in this fun little city!

 Another bonus tip: if you’re driving from Dallas to Amarillo, you HAVE to stop at the Pecan Shed just outside of Wichita Falls.
 This place has the best fudge I have ever tasted in my entire life.
 Seriously.
 (Thanks to my friend Ashley for the tip!)

 PS.
-If you are roadtripping, don’t forget to check out my road trip packing list for 75+ things to take on a road trip.
+If you are roadtripping, don’t forget to check out my road trip packing list for everything you need to take on a road trip.

 Tips for visiting Amarillo